coreflexive/coreflexive.github.io/_posts/2023-05-04-daniel-jackson-handshake.md

 ## The Puzzle

-I would love to show you a pointfree version of the `puzzle` predicate, but I won't.
-So I've just copied the definition from the original specification.
+The pointfree Alloy version of the `puzzle` predicate is problematic.
+I had to copy its definition from the original specification.

 ```alloy
 one  sig  H,  J  extends  P {}